johnshearing/deep_avatar/_use_cases/Jack_Kruse_on_Melanoma_In_Australia_YT_id_Ln3WszTq0uA.md

-## Vital Key Points Regarding Melanoma In Australia
+## Deep Avatar Summarizes Vital Key Points Regarding Melanoma In Australia
 ### Extracted from various nonconsecutive segments [in this 3 hour video](https://youtu.be/Ln3WszTq0uA) on many health topics:
 ### Scroll down for relevant transcript segments and timestamped video links.